erelsgl/erelsgl.github.io/pages/en/about.md

 ---
 # Erel Segal-Halevi - Academic Homepage

-I am a tenured lecturer in [Ariel university][arielcs], computer science department.
+I am an associate professor in [Ariel university][arielcs], computer science department.
 My main research goal is to develop algorithms for making human society better and fairer.
 In particular, I develop [fair division algorithms][1] and [truthful auction mechanisms][2].

 In the past I did research in natural language processing - [English negotiation][4] and [Hebrew morphology][5].